How to Write a Magnificent CV for Your LLM: My Insights After Evaluating 100+ Applications As a Member of the Admissions Committee

 Key sections to include in a CV

-Key sections of your CV should include:
+The essential sections of your CV should include:

-Don’t call your CV a 'biography'.
+• Don’t call your CV a 'biography.'
 It’s not.

 Education comes before experience

-Guidelines for presenting your educational qualifications
+Guidelines for presenting education

 A few guidelines for presenting your education: